jacqueline-lam/rails-bolderer-app/spec.md

 ### routes
 n/a (part of problems?)
 ### validations
-* problem_id, uniqueness: { scope: :style_id, message: "Problems can only be given a style once" }
+* `problem_id, uniqueness: { scope: :style_id, message: "Problems can only be given a style once" }`

+---
+# Additional models if time permits:

 ## Rewards
 ### Controller